near-nes/motor-cortex-eprop/motor_controller_model/README.md

 ## Configuration

 Experiment parameters are set in [`config/config.yaml`](config/config.yaml).
 You can adjust simulation, task, RBF encoding, and neuron parameters there.
 These can be overridden at runtime with command-line arguments (see examples above).

+## New / Important Options

+- `task.learning_start` and `task.learning_end` (ms): Specify an explicit learning window inside each sequence.
+When both are provided, the learning window used by NEST's e-prop kernel is `learning_end - learning_start` (clamped to [0, sequence]).
+Use this to exclude the preparation period (TIME_PREP) from eligibility accumulation and weight updates.
+- `input_shift_ms`: Aligns teacher/target signals with network processing delays.
+For trajectory (rate) input mode the input trajectories are shifted; for spike-input (paired planner→M1) mode the processed target signals are shifted forward by zero-padding so alignment is equivalent across input modes.
+- Diagnostic outputs (spike-input mode): When running with spike-input data (`--target-files` using the `@` pairing) and plotting enabled, the simulation now saves quick diagnostic figures in the run `result_dir`:
+  - `diag_target_vs_readout_seq0.png`: target vs readout for the first sequence
+  - `diag_spike_raster_seq0.png`: spike raster for the first sequence

+Note: NEST interprets `eprop_learning_window` relative to the update times defined by `eprop_update_interval` (set from the sequence length + silent period).
+If you want the learning window to cover an absolute interval earlier in the sequence, either align `learning_end` with the sequence end (easy option) or schedule explicit update triggers at the desired times.

 ## Results